atonkamanda/FastCCompiler/README.md

-# Fast c compiler
+# Fast C compiler

-Fast c compiler is a little bash script to make execution in c as easy as in python.
+Fast C compiler is a little bash script to make execution in c as easy as in python.

 Here is what it looks like once set up on "Hello, world !" code.